Frequently Asked Questions

 Can the information and links on JW Leaks be trusted?

-We invite all our visitors to examine our website themself so as to draw their own conclusion.
+We invite all our visitors to examine this website themselves so as to draw their own conclusion.
 If anything is wrong please let us know and we will rectify it.
-Ongoing litigation against JW Leaks by the Watch Tower Society provides compelling evidence and testimony as to the truthfulness of our information.
+Ongoing litigation against JW Leaks by the Watch Tower Society provides compelling evidence and testimony as to the truthfulness of the information on JW Leaks.

 Do you have a Facebook page or Twitter feed?